pechenkactrld/LocalDesk/README.md

 Download Ollama from their official web site and install it Download LumiDesk.exe from GitHub releases

+### MacOS

+Download Ollama from their official web site and install it Download LumiDesk.dmg file from GitHub releases
+Drag it to applications folder

 ### Linux

 Download Ollama from their official web site and install it